o3de/o3de-physics-test-scene/Doc/Mobile_Robot_Issues.md

 #### Workaround

 Hinge-type joints implemented in the O3DE can have a rotation limit with stiffness and damping properties.
 It can be used as a substitute for the prismatic joint.
 This solution has however some drawbacks.
-To keep the wheel alignment and prevent tilting while it moves up and down, two suspension arms must be used (like in the [double wishbone suspension] (https://en.wikipedia.org/wiki/Double_wishbone_suspension)).
+To keep the wheel alignment and prevent camber while it moves up and down, two suspension arms must be used (like in the [double wishbone suspension] (https://en.wikipedia.org/wiki/Double_wishbone_suspension)).
 This makes the design more complicated, and prone to problems with stability.
-Because of this issue, a simpler solution has been chosen for the PoC, with only one suspension arm per wheel (see the [design description](Mobile_Robot_Technical_Details.md)).
+Because of this issue, a simpler solution has been chosen for the PoC, with only one suspension arm per wheel ([swing axel suspension](https://en.wikipedia.org/wiki/Swing_axle)).
 This however raises other problems: the steering rod must consist of 2, properly aligned parts (see issue #4).

+Refer to the [design description](Mobile_Robot_Technical_Details.md) for design details.

 Initial tests show, that despite these issues, this type of suspension is sufficient as the first iteration of mobile robot simulation.